- 1 Top 5 Best Air Purifiers for Asthma Compared

 Don’t purchase a machine that lacks a quality carbon filter.
 Look for specific information about the carbon filtration stage, call the manufacturer if you can’t find the data online, and compare the carbon filter weight of each machine you’re investigating.
 Remember, a heavier activated carbon filter means longer filter life and a greater surface area to more effectively adsorb odors and VOCs.

 Just like carbon filters, HEPA information should be readily available on the manufacturers, or retailers, website.
-Look for the 99.95% badge – this will ensure that purification is in the right retention range for asthmatic consumers.
+Look for the 99.95% badge – this will ensure that the air filter traps 99.95% of particles as small as 0.3 microns in size and that purification is in the right retention range for asthmatic consumers.

 Pick a dedicated spot for the air purifier in your home that’s at least 12 inches away from any surface, or object.
 This will ensure that airflow isn’t impeded in or out of the device.
 Run the machine on its highest setting 2-3 hours after installation, after which a lower fan speed setting can be selected, or you can engage an automatic program if one is featured on the device you purchase.